XRPLF/xrpl-dev-portal/docs/tutorials/javascript/trade-on-ledger/use-amm-auction-slot-for-lower-fees.md

 Then, you use the AMM _SwapOut_ formula to calculate how much XRP you need to pay to receive the target amount of TST out.
 See [SwapOut in the Appendix](#swapout) for the implementation of this formula.

 To estimate the cost of trading fees, call SwapOut twice: once with the full fee, and once with the discounted fee of the auction slot.
-The difference between the two represents the maximum possible savings from the auction slot for this trade, not including the costs of winning the auction slot.
+The difference between the two represents the maximum possible savings from the auction slot for this trade.
+The actual savings will be less because of the costs of winning the auction slot.

 {% code-snippet file="/_code-samples/auction-slot/js/auction-slot.js" language="js" from="// Use AMM's SwapOut formula" before="// Calculate the cost of winning" /%}